garethjmsaunders/digital-code-style-guide/css/01-introduction.md

-CSS code standards guide
+# CSS code standards guide
+Version 0.2
+Last updated: Tuesday 29 September 2015

-# 0. Introduction
+# 1. Introduction

 These CSS guidelines are applicable to all websites and web applications created and managed by and for the University of St Andrews under the st-andrews.ac.uk domain.